Menithal/ActionCameraPlugin/readme.md

 ### Configurables:

-- `generalCameraSwapClamp`: Time in seconds, before changing cameras again.
+- `cameraSwapTimeLock`: Time in seconds, before changing cameras again.
-- `actionCameraSwapClamp`: Time in seconds, before changing camera sides
+- `cameraPositionTimeLock`:  Time in seconds, before changing camera positioning when in action mode
-- `shoulderCameraPositioningTime`: Time in seconds how long the camera takes to move to the new side when over shoulder
-- `bodyCameraPositioningTime`: Time in seconds how long the camera takes to move to the new side when Showing the Body.
-- `actionCameraDistance`: In Meters how far back or front the camera should be from the avatar.
-- `inBetweenCameraEnabled`: If true, enables experimental inbetween cameras when swapping direction in an Action Camera (shoulder or body).
-Tries to keep an arc.
 - `reverseFBT`: If true, inverses the side for full body camera. defaults false.
 - `reverseShoulder`: If true, inverses the side of the shoulder camera. defaults false.
+- `controlMovementThreshold`:  Numeric value that defines that relative radial velocity of the controllers / hmd before a gesture is accepted.
+4.0 is default.
+- `forwardVerticalOffset`: Defaults to 0, Adds vertical offset to gesture detection points.
+Increase value if you tend to have your pointing higher or lower than normal when looking at first person view.
+- `forwardHorizontalOffset`:  Offset for gesture detection points from center of your view.
+- `forwardDistance`:  Forward distance from where the radial velocity is measured from
-- `removeAvatarInsteadOfHead`: Instead of removing the avatar, when set to false, will remove only the head of the avatar, when in first person mode. defaults true.
+- `removeAvatarInsteadOfHead`: Instead of removing the head of the avatar when in first person mode, when set to true, will remove the avatar. defaults true.
-- `disableTopCamera`: If true, Disables Top Down Camera. defaults false.
+- `disableTopCamera`: If true, Disables Top Down Camera. defaults true.
 - `disableFBTCamera`: If true, Disables Full body Front-side Camera. defaults false.
 - `disableFPSCamera`:  If true, Disables FPS Camera. defaults false.
-- `disableFPSCamera`: If true, Disables FPS Camera. defaults false.
-- `forwardVerticalOffset`: Defaults to 0, Adds vertical offset to gesture detection points.
-Increase value if you tend to have your pointing higher or lower than normal when looking at first person view.

-#### Notice:

-Most of the values are already tuned for the Offsets and movement treshold.
-Modify these at your own peril.

-`controlMovementThreshold`: Numeric value that defines that relative radial velocity of the controllers / hmd before a gesture is accepted.
-4.0 is default.
-`forwardHorizontalOffset`: Offset for gesture detection points from center of your view.
-`forwardDistance`: Forward distance from where the radial velocity is measured from
+- `inBetweenCameraEnabled`: If true, enables experimental inbetween cameras when swapping direction in an Action Camera (shoulder or body).
+Tries to keep an arc.
+- `cameraVerticalLock`: If true, locks the camera look at positioning to be between the user head and waist,
+- `cameraShoulderPositioningTime`: Time in seconds how long the camera takes to move to the new side when over shoulder
+- `cameraShoulderDistance`: Distance from the avatar the Shoulder Camera should be at
+- `cameraShoulderAngle`: The Angle (in Degrees) the camera will be behind the avatar/
+- `cameraBodyPositioningTime`: Time in seconds how long the camera takes to move to the new side when showing the front
+- `cameraBodyLookAtForward`: The Look at target where the camera looks when showing the front in the relative Z.
+- `cameraBodyDistance`:  Distance from the avatar the Body Camera should be at
+- `cameraBodyAngle`: The Angle (in Degrees) the camera will be infront of the avatar

 #### Not yet in use